CircleCI-Public/config-preview-sdk/docs/commands.md

 ### Command syntax
 A command can have the following immediate children keys as a map:

-- **description:** (optional) A string that describes the purpose of the command, used for generating documentation.
+- **description:** (optional) A string that describes the purpose of the command.
+This is used for generating documentation.
 - **parameters:** (optional) A map of parameter keys, each of which adheres to the [parameter](parameters.md) spec.
 - **steps:** (required) A sequence of steps run inside the calling job of the command.

 ### Defining your commands

 Commands are declared under the `commands` key of a `config.yml` or `orb.yml` file.
-For instance, to make a command called `sayhello` it might look like:
+For example, to make a command called `sayhello` it might look like:

 ```yaml
 commands: